 Ryan Munsey is a podcaster, writer, speaker, and high-performance consultant.
 He has worked with professional and Olympic athletes, Navy SEALs, and entrepreneurs - helping them optimize their minds and bodies, win medals, further careers, and build multiple 6-figure businesses.
 His work has been featured in Fortune Magazine, Men’s Health, Men’s Fitness, and he currently hosts the top-rated Optimal Performance Podcast.

-We were honored when Ryan agreed to participate in a Joovv AMA.
+It was an absolute pleasure Joovvin' with Ryan.
 So without further ado, here are his answers to your questions…

 What’s the one thing you believe or practice that almost nobody else does?